 - LIVE Mobile Video Stall Database-II (2017)

-Several other new databases are under development and slated for release in 2016, including a mobile video camera database, and databases directed towards understanding the impact of stalling and rebuffering events on the QoE of streaming videos.
-These pioneering innovations have been the essential global “go-to” resources for the creation, development, and testing of new Picture Quality models and algorithms for video researchers and engineers throughout the world for a decade.
-Through their innovations in engineering design, these highly diverse databases encompass still (frame) pictures, SD and HD videos, mobile videos, 3D pictures, and HD videos subjected to a wide variety of realistic distortions and Quality of Experience (QoE) impairments.
-The LIVE website is the most popular video processing web destination in the world, and the LIVE subjective picture quality databases have been downloaded more than 10,000 times despite their massive collective size (about 2 Terabytes).
+Several other new databases are under development and slated for release, including databases directed towards 360 Video, and towards high-frame rate VQA.
+These pioneering innovations have been essential global “go-to” resources for the creation, development, and testing of new Picture and Video Quality models and algorithms for video researchers and engineers throughout the world for 15 years.
+Through their innovations in engineering design, these highly diverse databases encompass still (frame) pictures, SD and HD videos, mobile videos, 3D pictures, immersive videos, and HD videos subjected to a wide variety of realistic distortions and Quality of Experience (QoE) impairments.
+The LIVE website is the most popular video processing web destination in the world, and the LIVE subjective picture quality databases have been downloaded about 15,000 times despite their massive collective size (more than 20 TB).
 All are available for immediate download, with explanations, including all source videos, distorted videos, and human subject scores, absolutely for free at: http://live.ece.utexas.edu/research/Quality/index.htm.

 Innovations and Intellectual and Scientific Contributions of the LIVE Public-domain Subjective Picture Quality Databases